Nuer massacre: The massacre

-On the morning of December 15, 2013, President Salva Kiir's speech at the National Liberation Council meeting triggered the beginning of the killing, the deadliest, and most notable tragedy ever inflicted on the Nuer People.
-A faction of SPLM including Machar who were excluded from the new cabinet was angered by the president's speech and boycotted the meeting.
-Knowing that President Kiir would send soldiers after him to arrest him, Machar fled Juba.
-In the evening of December 15, 2013, with the coup successfully simulated at the Giada Military Barracks, at a pre-arranged signal, Dinka civilian youth in Juba from the President's Warrap Home State and Northern Bahr el Ghazal was summoned and armed, according to AU Commission of Inquiry on South Sudan.
+The massacre is believed to be sparked by disagreement within the Presidential Guard, following a claim that there was an order to disarm sections of the Presidential Guard.
+The disarming had started but only the Nuer soldiers were disarmed which led to the start of the shootings.
+In the evening of 15 December 2013, with the coup successfully simulated at the Giada Military Barracks, at a pre-arranged signal, Tiger Battalion in Juba were summoned and armed.
 During the night of that same day, the massive killing and massacre of the Nuer on ethnic grounds engulfed Juba.
 The Dinka SPLA generals upon President Salva Kiir and Jieng Council of Elders' order, conducted a military operation systematically killing along the ethnic line in Juba.
-Prior to the speech, the Mathiang Anyoor was secretly mobilized and relocated to Juba, the Capital City of South Sudan, and was let loose on the Nuer People on December 15, 2013.
-Generals Paul Malong Awan, Bol Akot, Garang Mabil, Salva Mathok, Marial Chanoung, and Akol Koor, a cabal of hard and ruthless men, were to coordinate and liaise between the Dut Ku Beny and the respective forces under their command in Juba.
-Trusted elements from the President's Warrap State in the Presidential Guard -Tiger battalion and Akol Koor's Internal Security Bureau of the National Security Services were drafted in to work with and guide this private militia in the execution of their wet works-slaughter mission in Juba.
-The Chief of General Staff, Gen. James Hoth Mai, and the SPLA leadership in Juba were not to know or even be remotely involved, instead, he was expressly granted leave of absence to visit family in Australia by the president and Commander-in-Chief, Gen. Salva Kiir, because he was a Nuer.
+Prior to the shootings, the Mathiang Anyoor was secretly mobilized and relocated to Juba, the capital city of South Sudan, to conduct the massacre.
+Dinka Generals like Paul Malong Awan, Bol Akot and Akol Koor, were to coordinate and liaise between the Tiger battalion and the respective forces under their command in Juba.
+The Chief of General Staff, James Hoth Mai, and the SPLA leadership in Juba were not to know or even be remotely involved, instead, he was expressly granted leave of absence to visit family in Australia by Salva Kiir.